apacheignite/documentation/web-console/web-agent.md

 Two main functions of Ignite Web Agent:
 * Proxy between Ignite Web Console and Ignite Grid to execute SQL statements and collect metrics for monitoring.
-   You may need to specify URI for connect to Ignite REST server via "-n" option.

 * Proxy between Ignite Web Console and user RDBMS to collect database metadata for later CacheTypeMetadata configuration.
-You may need to copy JDBC driver into "./jdbc-drivers" subfolder or specify path via "-d" option.